Plan Your Visit

 Around the Gardens you will see new interpretive and directional signage.
 Thank you to the generous botanical illustrators who provided art.
 Chris Chapman: Agave, Juniper, olive branch, Japanese Maple, hummingbird sage, oakling; Jan Clouse: Summer acorns; Mary Harden: Golden aster; Joan Keesey: California poppy, buckeye pods; Anna Mason: Rose Juliet; Gilly Shaeffer: Camellia, Matilija poppy.

-The Gift Shop is currently operating from 10am–5pm daily.
+The Gift Shop is currently operating from 10am–7pm Monday–Friday, and 10am–5pm Saturday–Sunday.